In this article I'm going to lift the curtain on paid ads for affiliate marketing. I'm going to show you:

 This means that cold traffic will almost always have a lower EPC than the average that is provided by the affiliate network.

-The "direct to affiliate link" paid ad approach is a common attraction to new marketers.
-Marketers who haven't created very many ads for anything prior.
+The "direct to affiliate link" paid ad approach is a common attraction to new marketers and marketers who haven't created very many ads for anything prior.

-Although it's always difficult to pull off these direct to affiliate offer promotions, it's extremely difficult if you don't understand how to make a quality, targeted ad with compelling sales copy.
+Although it's always difficult to pull off these direct to affiliate offer promotions, it's extremely difficult if you don't understand how to make a quality, targeted ad with interesting sales copy.

-The dream of creating one ad to an affiliate product and "setting it and forgetting it" while you rack in commissions is just that, a dream.
+The dream of creating one ad to an affiliate product and "setting it and forgetting it" while you rack up commissions is just that, a dream.